EliottPal/JAM_monke_2020/README.md

 Use the following link to download the game:
 https://drive.google.com/file/d/1GcP3-rm8hO2xQCYY3X-S34ZTr_sBYJxj/view
-Then to launch it, go to the directiory and execute *JAM_monke*
+Then to launch it, go to the directory and execute *JAM_monke*

 Made with love by:
 [Charlie CHEVAL](https://github.com/Charlie50)